tschm/marimo_dev/README.md

-Once the devcontainer.json is set up, you can open the project in GitHub Codespaces or use the DevContainer in local VSCode.
+Once the devcontainer.json is set up, you can open the project in GitHub Codespaces or use the DevContainer in local VS Code.
 The steps are as follows:

 - Push the configuration to your repository.
 - Open the repository in GitHub Codespaces or VSCode with the DevContainer.
 - The Marimo server will be started automatically in the background by the postStartCommand.
-You can move between VSCode and this server back and forth.
+You can move between VS Code and this server back and forth.

-- VSCode Embedded Server
+- VS Code Embedded Server
 Ensure the marimo-team.vscode-marimo extension is installed in the DevContainer.
 You can toggle the embedded server using the extension's command palette options or configure it to start automatically upon workspace open.

-This setup allows you to work both with an external Marimo server and an embedded one, depending on the mode you're in, and provides an integrated environment for working with Marimo in VSCode.
+This setup allows you to work both with an external Marimo server and an embedded one, depending on the mode you're in, and provides an integrated environment for working with Marimo in VS Code.

 ## Last but not least